ZhenyanZhang/ARG-global/README.md

 # ARG-global
 Antibiotic resistance genes (ARGs) have accelerated microbial threats to human health during the last decade.
-Here we determined the risk of ARGs from multiple perspectives by using these codes.
+Here we quantifitively determined the risk of ARGs from multiple perspectives by using these codes and scripts.

-These codes including the global mapping of ARGs distribution, regression analysis and machine learning (RandomForest).
-The scripts of other bioinformatic analysis in standard softwares, including RGI (v5.1.1), BWA (v0.7.13), Samtools (v1.3.1), Diamond (v0.9.36.137), PlasFlow and VirSorter, were mentioned in the related references.
+In the main brach, you can found all the codes and scripts for annotation, analysis and visulization in our study.
+All the data for analysis and visualization will be uploaded as demos respectively, once our study be published.

+Unfortunately, because of the limits of GitHub on uploading the files bigger than 25 Mb, we can not upload all the reference nucleotide sequence we used.
+If you need you can contanct me by the following E-mails without any hesitation: zhenyanzjut@gmail.com